-Report of Grades:
+Grades:

-At the end of the semester, faculty advisors shall receive from the Registrar a record of the grades of each of their advisees.
-Grade records should be used as a basis for further counseling and planning with the student.
+Online grade records should be used as a basis for further counseling and planning with the student.

 Long-range planning:

 Some departments require that a plan of studies be worked out in the sophomore year for the junior and senior years.
 It is useful for students to plan ahead so far as possible, particularly in the spring for the ensuing year.
 All departments have worked out a four-year model for use in planning a student's course work toward the degree.